Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\lem[weN-basic]{Let $N \geq 1$ be an integer, $R$ be a ring, and $G$ be a finite locally free commutative $R$-group scheme killed by $N$. \begin{enumerate}[noitemsep,label=(\roman*)] \item If $N$ is invertible in $R$, then $G$ is an elliptic $N$-torsion group if and only if it is \'etale-locally isomorphic to $(\Z/N\Z)^{\oplus 2}$. \item If $G$ is isomorphic to the $N$-torsion subgroup scheme of an elliptic curve $E/R$, then $G$ is an elliptic $N$-torsion group. \item If $G$ is an elliptic $N$-torsion group and $R'$ is a $R$-algebra, then $G_{R'}$ is an elliptic $N$-torsion group over $R'$. \item $G$ is an elliptic $N$-torsion group if, and only if, for every prime $p \mid N$, $G[p^{v_p(N)}]$ is an elliptic $p^{v_p(N)}$-torsion group. \item $G$ is an elliptic $N$-torsion group if, and only if, for every prime ideal $\mfk{p} \subset R$, $G_{R_{\mfk{p}}}$ is an elliptic $N$-torsion group. \end{enumerate} }
+\rem{Let $S$ be a scheme and $G$ be a finite commutative $S$-group scheme killed by $N$. \begin{itemize}[noitemsep,label= $\bullet$] \item If $G$ is a $N$-torsion group over $S$, for any $d \mid N$, $G[d]$ is finite locally free over $S$ of rank $d^2$. \item If $S'$ is a $S$-scheme and $G$ is a $N$-torsion group over $S$, $G_{S'}$ is a $N$-torsion group over $S'$. \item If $N$ is invertible in $S$, $G$ is a $N$-torsion group over $S$ if and only if it is \'etale-locally isomorphic to $(\Z/N\Z)^{\oplus 2}$. \item If $E/S$ is an elliptic curve, $E[N]$ is a $N$-torsion group over $S$ (by \cite[Exemple 1.2]{Illusie}). \end{itemize}}

-\demo{\ref{weNb-1}: When $N$ is invertible in $R$, $G$ is finite locally free and fibrewise \'etale by \cite[(3.7) II]{TateGps}, so it is \'etale by \cite[\S 2.4 Proposition 8]{BLR}.
-Therefore, it is \'etale-locally isomorphic to the constant group scheme given by some finite abelian group $A$ killed by $N$.
-Now, for every $m \mid N$, we now that $G[m]$ is finite locally free of degree $m^2$, hence $A[m]$ has cardinality $m^2$.
-Therefore $A \simeq (\Z/N\Z)^{\oplus 2}$ and the first point follows.